-In addition, if Mr. Sinha's employment is terminated by the Company without cause or if Mr. Sinha resigns for good reason during the period commencing 120 days prior to a "change of control" (as defined in the agreement) and ending 180 days after a change of control, Mr. Sinha would be entitled to receive an amount equal to three times the total W-2 compensation actually received by him during the preceding twelve-month period ending on the last previous December 31st, except that, in lieu of the actual base salary compensation received, the annual base salary to which Mr. Sinha was entitled as of the date of such termination or resignation of employment shall be substituted (the "Change of Control Payment").
+In addition, if Mr. Sinha's employment is terminated by the Company without cause or if Mr. Sinha resigns for good reason during the period commencing 120 days prior to a "change of control" (as defined in the agreement) and ending 90 days after a change of control, Mr. Sinha would be entitled to receive a cash payment within ten days of the date of his termination or resignation of employment in an amount equal to three times the total W-2 compensation and benefits actually received by him during the preceding twelve-month period ending on the last previous December 31st, except that, in lieu of the actual base salary compensation received during such period, there shall be substituted the annual base salary to which Mr. Sinha was entitled to as of the date of termination or resignation (the "Change of Control Payment").
 However, if the Change of Control Payment (or a portion thereof) is determined to constitute an "excess parachute payment" under Sections 280G and 4999 of the Code, Mr. Sinha will be paid either (i) the Change of Control Payment (which shall be subject to all applicable taxes to be paid by the executive including the excise tax payable pursuant to Section 4999 and which shall be limited as to deductibility to the Company) or (ii) a reduced amount, calculated in accordance with Section 280G, that may be paid to the executive without the imposition of an excise tax under Section 4999 and which shall be fully deductible to the Company, whichever payment yields the greater after-tax benefit to the executive.

 Robert Schmertz.
-In April 2002, the Company entered into an employment agreement with Robert Schmertz pursuant to which Mr. Schmertz agreed to serve as President of Steve Madden Wholesale Women's Division and Brand Manager for the Company.
-The term of the agreement commenced on April 1, 2002 and was extended in March 2005 and again in March 2007.
-Pursuant to the amended agreement, Mr. Schmertz received an annual salary of \$600,000.
-In October 2009, the Company entered into a new employment agreement with Mr. Schmertz to replace the prior employment agreement, which was to expire by its terms on December 31, 2009.
-Pursuant to the October 2009 agreement, Mr. Schmertz would continue to serve as Brand Director of the Company for a term that commenced on October 7, 2009 and expired on December 31, 2012.
-Mr. Schmertz's annual base salary during the period from October 7, 2009 through December 31, 2009 remained \$600,000.
+In October 2009, the Company entered into an new employment agreement with Mr. Schmertz to replace the prior employment agreement, which was to expire by its terms on December 31, 2009.
+Pursuant to the October 2009 agreement, Mr. Schmertz continued to serve as Brand Director of the Company for a term that commenced on October 7, 2009 and expired on December 31, 2012.
+Mr. Schmertz's annual base salary during the period from October 7, 2009 through December 31, 2009 remained at \$600,000.
 His annual base salary was increased to \$660,000 commencing on January 1, 2010 for the duration of the term.
 The October 2009 employment agreement provided that Mr. Schmertz would receive a monthly automobile allowance of \$1,250 and additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.

 On January 2, 2013, the Company entered into a new employment agreement with Mr. Schmertz to replace the prior agreement that expired on December 31, 2012.
-Pursuant to the new agreement, Mr. Schmertz will continue to serve as the Company's Brand Director for a term commencing on January 1, 2013 and expiring on December 31, 2014 unless sooner terminated in accordance with the agreement's terms.
+Pursuant to the new agreement, Mr. Schmertz continues to serve as the Company's Brand Director for a term commencing on January 1, 2013 and expiring on December 31, 2014 unless sooner terminated in accordance with the agreement's terms.
 Mr. Schmertz's current agreement provides for an annual base salary of \$725,000 and a monthly automobile allowance of \$1,500 during the term of the agreement.
 He will receive additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.
-Pursuant to the current agreement, on January 4, 2013, Mr. Schmertz was granted 16,667 shares of the Company's Common Stock, subject to certain restrictions.
-These restricted shares of Common Stock, which were issued under the 2006 Plan, will vest in five substantially equal annual installments commencing on the first anniversary of the grant date, January 4, 2014.
+Pursuant to the current agreement, on January 4, 2013, Mr. Schmertz was granted 25,000 shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend), subject to certain restrictions.
+These restricted shares of Common Stock, which were issued under the 2006 Plan, will vest in five substantially equal annual installments commencing on the first anniversary of the grant date.